Strongly correlated doped hole carriers in the superconducting nickelates: Their location, local many-body state, and low-energy effective Hamiltonian

 Now, where would the hole carriers reside?
 Figure~\ref{fig1}(e) highlights the orbitals that contribute to the LDA+$U$ band structure near the Fermi energy.
 It suggests that the low-energy hole carriers are likely to occupy the (blue) spin-minority Ni-$d_{3z^2-r^2}$ orbital and form a Ni$^{2+}$ ion, consistent with the intuition from the typical nickelates~\cite{Sawatzky}.
 Surprisingly, the same analysis in a doped Nd${_3}$SrNi$_4$O$_8$ system [c.f.Fig.~\ref{fig1}(f)] shows instead that the hole carriers actually reside in a hybrid of O-$p_{\parallelsum}$ (green) and spin-majority Ni-$x^2-y^2$ (red) orbitals, a scenario more commonly seen in doped charge-transfer insulators like the cuprates.
 Such a dramatic contrast is obviously related to the strong local Coulomb interaction that requires a more accurate treatment than LDA+$U$, to be discussed below in detail.

-Interesting, our Wannier orbital analysis~\cite{supplementary, Wei2002, Wei2006} shows that the orbital spaces hosting the low-energy electron and hole carriers couple very weekly ($<0.7$eV) to each other compared to their large energy separation ($>6.8$eV) Consequently, all virtual-process enabled many-body (kinetic, super-exchange, or electron-hole annihilating) couplings are at best 10meV scale or smaller.
-In addition, with the Nd-$f$ local moments set only to be along the global spin-majority direction, the Ni and O orbitals in our AFM results in Fig.~\ref{fig1}(c)(d) still show negligible spin-dependence, indicating negligible spin-spin coupling to the Ni and O orbitals.
+Interestly, our Wannier orbital analysis~\cite{supplementary, Wei2002, Wei2006} shows that the orbital spaces hosting the low-energy electron and hole carriers couple very weekly ($<0.7$eV) to each other compared to their large energy separation ($>6.8$eV) Consequently, all virtual-process enabled many-body (kinetic, super-exchange, or electron-hole annihilating) couplings are at best 10meV scale or smaller.
+In addition, with the Nd-$f$ local moments set only to be along the global spin-majority direction, the Ni and O orbitals in our AFM results in Figs.~\ref{fig1}(c) and (d) still show negligible spin-dependence, indicating negligible spin-spin coupling to the Ni and O orbitals.
 Therefore up-to at most 10\% inaccuracy, the Hamiltonians describing these two types of carriers decouple from each other and can be considered separately.
 We will therefore drop the Nd orbitals from our investigation of the local physics of the hole carriers in this study.

 We thus proceed to construct~\cite{supplementary, Wei2002, Wei2006, Liechtenstein, Slater} a realistic interacting Hamiltonian, from which low-energy local many-body states of holes can be carefully examined.
-With a filling factor of 1+$x$ (one intrinsic hole plus $x$ low-energy hole carriers), the following high-energy ($\sim$10eV-scale) 4-orbital interacting Hamiltonian of \emph{holes} contains only the four most relevant low-energy degrees of freedom, $x^2-y^2$ and $3z^2-r^2$ orbitals of Ni and two $p_{\parallelsum}$ orbitals pointing toward Ni from the two O sites next to Ni:
+With a filling factor of 1+$x$ (one intrinsic hole plus $x$ low-energy hole carriers), the following high-energy ($\sim$10eV scale) four-orbital interacting Hamiltonian of \emph{holes} contains only the four most relevant low-energy degrees of freedom, $x^2-y^2$ and $3z^2-r^2$ orbitals of Ni and two $p_{\parallelsum}$ orbitals pointing toward Ni from the two O sites next to Ni: